 - Researchers collaborating with faculty who have purchased nodes should request being added to the Partner’s queue if appropriate.
 The Partner queues provide dedicated resources and less competition for resources compared to the shared Community Queues.

-- RCI asks for the name of a faculty member for each account so that we may accurately attribute usage to PIs, faculty, and departments.
+- Research Computing asks for the name of a faculty member for each account so that we may accurately attribute usage to PIs, faculty, and departments.
 There is no charge for usage of the cluster.
 We only use this information for accounting purposes.

-Partner Queues are not generally available to all USC students, faculty, and staff.
+Partner Queues are not generally available to all UofSC students, faculty, and staff.
 All nodes associated with partner queues are given priority to users designated by the partner.

 - Researchers collaborating with faculty who have purchased nodes are asked to use those partner queues instead.
 The partner queues provide more dedicated power than community queues.

-Teaching clusters are available to USC instructors from any field whose courses include assignments that could make use of supercomputing.
+Teaching clusters are available to UofSC instructors from any field whose courses include assignments that could make use of supercomputing.

-- Maxwell/Planck accounts may be requested for any officially recognized USC course or workshop by the instructor.
+- Maxwell/Planck accounts may be requested for any officially recognized UofSC course or workshop by the instructor.

 - In compliance with FERPA regulations, it is not necessary to list every student on the request.
-Simply provide the USC USERID and an optional list of instructors or TAs for that course.
+Simply provide the UofSC USERID and an optional list of instructors or TAs for that course.